 Once Audition opens, select a part with no dialogue in it.
 Go to ‘Effects>Noise Reduction/Restoration>Capture Noise Print’ (Shortcut: Shift + P).

 Now, click anywhere on the timeline, then go back up to ‘Effects>NoiseReduction/Restoration, and hit Noise Reduction(process)’ (Shortcut: Shift + Command/Control + P).

 The Noise reduction effect will open up.

-I won’t go into a deep and detailed explanation about this here, but you could achieve better result by exploring 2 things:
+I won’t go into an in-depth and detailed explanation about this here, but you could achieve a better result by exploring two things: